timarni/DiffusionArcade/README.md

 # DiffusionArcade

-DiffusionArcade is a research project that combines **diffusion models** and **reinforcement learning** to generate and analyze gameplay, with a focus on the classic game **Pong**.
-It includes modules for training generative models on game frames and learning optimal actions via Q-learning.
+A project that combines diffusion models with reinforcement learning for Pong game generation.

 ---